 --data-binary @secrets-export.json

-The worker stores the ciphertext verbatim, so both sides must share the same master key.
+The server stores the ciphertext verbatim, so both sides must share the same master key.

 Runtime Environment Detection